Spring 2021 lecture series: Videos

 Featuring Mingwei Huang, Assistant Professor, Women’s, Gender & Sexuality Studies, Faculty Fellow, Dartmouth Consortium of Studies in Race, Migration, and Sexuality, Dartmouth College and moderated by Lynn M. Thomas, Professor, Department of History.
 Based on ethnographic research on Chinese migration to South Africa, this talk explores novel configurations of race, capitalism, and empire in the 21st “Chinese Century.”

-This online series is sponsored by The Henry M. Jackson School of International Studies and the Center for Global Studies at the University of Washington.
+This online series was sponsored by The Henry M. Jackson School of International Studies and the Center for Global Studies at the University of Washington.